What is Life Like After Narcissistic Abuse?

 How to Cope with Life After Narcissistic Abuse

-The best technique to deal with life abuse will differ depending on the individual, therefore there is no universal solution to this problem.
+The best technique to deal with life after narcissistic abuse will differ depending on the individual, therefore there is no universal solution to this problem.
 Some general advice, nevertheless, would be helpful.

 First and foremost, you must realize that the abuse was not your fault.
 Narcissist is accountable for their own actions, and they have no right to manipulate or hurt you in any way.